-Sturt Street Community School situated in the South West sector of the Adelaide CBD services the needs families who live and work in the CBD.
+Sturt Street Community School situated in the South West sector of the Adelaide CBD.

 Reopened in 2004 Sturt Street Community School was South Australia’s first government school dedicated to the care and education of children from Birth to Year 7 for families who live in CBD.
 There is a priority of access firstly to siblings and CBD residents but when vacancies then still exist, parents who work or study in the in CBD may be able to access the school for their children.

 Cultural diversity is a feature of the school's proud past and present history where children identify with more than 29 cultural backgrounds.

 The school values of:- Respect, Integration, Diversity and Excellence underpin all our interactions and teaching and learning program.

 The school also boasts a sitewide wireless network for use by lap-top computers and iPads.